 They are open year-round due to the warm winters and surprisingly good drainage, with options to suit all levels of biker from recreational beginner to hard-core biking fanatic.

-Because the island receives so much precipitation the trails generally pass through lush greenery and atmospheric ferns and the trails tend to be smooth and grippy rather than dry and dusty.
+Because the island receives so much precipitation, the trails generally pass through lush greenery and atmospheric ferns and tend to be smooth and grippy rather than dry and dusty.
 Fewer roots makes for fast and comfortable riding.

 With trails spread out around the island, chances are wherever you choose to stay you will only be a short ride from the nearest trailhead.
 The bike shop in Ringside Market, officially Hornby Island Outdoor Sports, handles repairs, offers hourly, daily and weekly bike rentals and also has trail maps, parts and accessories.